-The Breathing Method (or, A Winter's Tale) - A woman wants to keep her child, no matter what.
+- The Breathing Method (or, A Winter's Tale) - A single woman wants to carry her child to term, no matter what.
 Has never been made into a movie, and it would probably be really hard to do so.

 open/close all folders

 Apt Pupil contains examples of: